mooyoul/lambdaless/README.md

 Lambdaless is another way to implement service APIs.
 Simply think this as Serverless architecture without Lambda usage.

 I'm not joking.
 This repository contains some real-world Lambdaless implementations.

+A big thanks to AWS CDK.
+AWS CDK provided an easy way to implement Lambdaless.
+Their abstraction is super cool. also it finally stopped CloudFormation YAML nightmare.

 ### How?